If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

 The adjustable foot braces are a must for big and tall paddlers and there’s a watertight storage hatch for your more sensitive gear.

 The kayak stability is very good, and paddlers up to 200 lb can stand on it for kayak fishing or just to stretch their legs.

 In a nutshell, if you can’t afford the Sportsman 120, I think the Catch Mode 110 is the best alternative for stability, comfort, and extra features.
 Just be prepared to paddle a bit harder to get to your favorite spots.

 (Pro tip: if you can spend a little bit more, consider getting the Pelican Getaway HDII instead.
 You get the same amazing stability, but with a pedal drive that helps you move much faster and stay in place easily in windy conditions).

 - Wide base (34-inches) for great stability

-- One of the most price-efficient kayaks out there
+- One of the cheapest kayaks for big paddlers

 4. Best Inflatable Kayak for big and tall guys: Sea Eagle 370 Pro

 If you’re looking for a cheap inflatable kayak that requires almost no storage space, look no further than the 370 Pro from Sea Eagle − the only tandem kayak on our list.